nazarb/Levees_DL/Docker/unetr_docker/Dockerfile.md

 ```
 ## Instructions
-1. Create a folder inside your machine and chenge directory into it:
+1. Create a folder inside your machine and change directory into it:
 ```
 mkdir unetr_docker
 cd unetr docker